 5. Pricing and sizing new deals to increase portfolio return/risk

-We organize the remainder of this paper as follows: Sections 2−6 describe quantitative approaches and methods for performing each of the above listed steps and sub-steps using PortfolioStudio.
+We organize the remainder of this paper as follows: Sections 2−6 describe quantitative approaches and methods for performing each of the steps listed above and sub-steps using PortfolioStudio.
 Section 7 describes additional functionalities of PortfolioStudio.
 Section 8 concludes.

 2. Measuring Portfolio Risk and Ensuring Capital Adequacy